 Written by Jack Ringer, DDS, FAACD, FIADFE

 A dentist’s biggest challenge is to treat an anterior dental emergency where the patient needs an immediate biological deficiency corrected as well as an acceptable esthetic outcome.
 Until recently, these challenges were particularly problematic when a patient’s financial situation made it necessary to delay a permanent restoration for several years.
 In such cases, the only option was to pursue a phased approach utilizing provisional restorations until the patient could afford a permanent solution.
 However, a significant obstacle to such an approach has been the inability of provisional restorations to last until the permanent restoration was affordable.
-Now, a new semi-permanent crown and bridge material (LuxaCrown, DMG) makes it possible to create restorations that last up to five years.
+Now, a new long-term crown and bridge material (LuxaCrown, DMG) makes it possible to create restorations that are long-lasting.

-The case below describes and illustrates a technique as well as related materials that will enable practices confronted with such challenges to efficiently and cost effectively create biologically sound, predictably long-lasting and esthetically pleasing semi-permanent restorations chairside.
+The case below describes and illustrates a technique as well as related materials that will enable practices confronted with such challenges to efficiently and cost-effectively create biologically sound, predictably long-lasting and esthetically pleasing long-term restorations chairside.

 An otherwise healthy male patient in his 40s presented with teeth #s 9 and 11 broken off due to failure of an old three-unit fixed porcelain-fused-to-metal bridge.
 In addition, the patient exhibited many failing restorations, both periodontal and dental disease, and missing dentition (including tooth #6) (Figures 1-3).
 The patient was committed to addressing his dental condition comprehensively, but it was agreed that it would take several years to complete the therapy due to his financial challenges.